rkrammes/DIY_Recipes/mcp-server-verification.md

 - Open Roo Code in VSCode.
 - Navigate to **MCP Servers** tab.
 - Confirm both **GitHub** and **Supabase** servers appear.

+**Verification Result (April 6, 2025):**
+- **GitHub MCP Server** is visible and registered in the tab.
+- **Supabase MCP Server** is visible and registered in the tab.
+- Both servers respond to basic tool invocation via Roo Code interface.
+- Roo Code was restarted once to ensure registration.
+- No errors observed during verification.

 - If not, check server logs for errors.

 ---